hugoabonizio/schedule.cr/README.md

 # Schedule [![Build Status](https://travis-ci.org/hugoabonizio/schedule.cr.svg?branch=master)](https://travis-ci.org/hugoabonizio/schedule.cr)

 **Schedule** is a Crystal shard that provides a clear DSL to write periodic tasks.
 It has the ability to stop or retry the job whenever is necessary, with proper ways to handle exceptions.
+See usage examples in [examples](https://github.com/hugoabonizio/schedule.cr/tree/master/examples) folder.

 ## Installation